ckan/ideas/specs/showcase/showcase-spec.md

 #### Showcase create/edit page
 This will be utilised by site maintainers, but perhaps reused for any user who wants to submit a showcase item.
 See below for more on Adding Showcase items.
-* Entry for all relevant fields
+* Two-step create process
+    - Create the showcase item
+    - Search and link for datasets

 ![Sketch mockup of showcase create/edit page](http://cl.ly/Y9VR/showcase_create-edit.jpg)